wconrad/wconrad.github.io/_posts/2014-05-15-decorator.markdown

 But the functions are unattached to the object.
 You just have to know they are there.

-# Adding view helpers to the method
+# Adding view helpers to the models

 One way to avoid the problem of disconnected helper functions is to move the functions into the models they act upon.
 Our models become: